archeofoss/archeofoss/2022/index.md

 ## Latest news

+**[14/04/2022]**

+We are very proud to announce that the call for papers for the 2022 edition of ArcheoFOSS International conference has been closed.
+The [complete list of the panels is available](/2022/panel-proposals) and a [special repository](https://github.com/archeofoss/archeofoss2022/discussions/categories/panel-proposals) has been created to collect eventual comments from the community, for each panel.
+Feel free to comment, suggest, up or down vote and share your thoughts and ideas.
+And remeber to stay tuned: **the call for papers will be soon published**!

+---

 **[11/02/2022]**

 The [call for panels](/2022/call-for-panels) of ArcheoFOSS 2022 is now open.
 The hybrid conference will be hosted in Rome by Sapienza and [DigiLab](https://digilab.uniroma1.it/), on **22-24 September 2022**.